soverenio/docs/docs/administration/troubleshooting-sensor.md

 Repeat the command above for `digger`, `interceptor`, `kafka`, `prometheus-agent` and `detection-tool`.

-To view all the Agent's pods:
+To view all the Sensor's pods:

 ```shell
 kubectl -n soverenio describe pod -l app.kubernetes.io/name=soveren-agent